-- 1. Prior to ordering or receiving radioactive materials, Permit Holders or designees shall obtain approval from the EHS-RSS by one of the following means: - a. submitting the purchase requisition for approval, - b. calling (979) 845-1361 to receive verbal approval, - c. faxing (979) 862-7804 to request approval, or - d. via internet at https://rammgt.tamu.edu/. - 2.
+- 1. Prior to ordering or receiving radioactive materials, Permit Holders or designees shall obtain approval from the EHS-RSS by one of the following means: - a. submitting the purchase requisition for approval, - b. calling (979) 845-2132 to receive verbal approval, - c. via internet at https://rammgt.tamu.edu/. - 2.
 The EHS-RSS will require the following information: - a.
-Permit Holder name and permit number, - b. caller name and phone number, - c. radionuclide, compound, and activity (quantity in microcuries (μCi), millicuries (mCi), or curies (Ci)), - d. vendor, and - e. any special delivery requests. - 3.
+Permit Holder name and permit number, - b. caller name and phone number, - c. radionuclide, compound, and activity (quantity in microcuries (μ Ci), millicuries (mCi), or curies (Ci)), - d. vendor, and - e. any special delivery requests. - 3.
 For persons located at remote sites, RSO numbers must be requested from EHS-RSS at the time the request is approved. - 4.
 If either the radionuclide or the activity to be ordered cannot be accommodated under the Permit Holder's existing authorizations, approval shall be denied.
 The Permit Holder may not place the order. - 5.
 When placing an order, specify your address as the "Bill to" address and give the following "Ship to" address:

 Environmental Health and Safety

 Attn: (enter Permit Holder's name)

-1111 Research Parkway, Rm.
-130
+1111 Research Parkway, Rm 130

 Texas A&M University

 College Station, Texas 77845